Ali Abbas Zafar: Career

-In May 2018, he began pre-production of the film Bharat, which is slated to be released on Eid, 2019.
-The trailer of this film was released on 22 April 2019 It stars Salman Khan, Katrina Kaif, Disha Patani, Sunil Grover and Tabu (actress), and is an official adaptation of the Korean film, Ode to My Father.
-It marks the third collaboration between Khan and Ali.
+In May 2018, he began pre-production of the film Bharat.
+The trailer of this film was released on 22 April 2019 and it released on 5 June for Eid.
+It stars Salman Khan, Zafar's third collaboration with the actor, alongside Katrina Kaif, Disha Patani, Sunil Grover and Tabu, and is an official adaptation of the Korean film, Ode to My Father.
+It was also a major commercial success.

 In 2020, Zafar made his debut as the producer for Khaali Peeli, an action-comedy directed by debutante Maqbool Khan that starred Ishaan Khatter and Ananya Pandey in lead roles.